 Bronchiolitis is common in babies and very small children up to 2 years old.
 It’s most common in babies between 3 and 6 months.

-Premature babies and babies with existing heart or lung conditions are at greater risk of developing severe bronchiolitis.
+Some babies and children are at greater risk of developing severe bronchiolitis: